Better Benefits, Compliance Confidence

 Recent class action lawsuits against health plan sponsors could be the beginning of a new legal trend.

 The class action fiduciary lawsuits that are now being filed against major employers such as Johnson & Johnson and the Mayo Clinic could be the beginning of a new litigation trend.
-In these lawsuits, health and pharmacy plan sponsors are being sued by their own employees for breach of fiduciary duties due to allegedly mismanagement of health and pharma benefit offerings.
+In these lawsuits, health and pharmacy plan sponsors are being sued by their own employees for breach of fiduciary duties due to alleged mismanagement of health and pharma benefit offerings.
 In the Johnson & Johnson complaint, allegations were made that this mismanagement resulted in unnecessarily high costs for plan members, and that these high costs constitute a violation of plan sponsor fiduciary obligations under ERISA.
 Other lawsuits have been filed along similar lines as well, but these two are the most high-profile cases at the time of writing.

 Whether you’re a seasoned CHRO or an HR generalist, these cases serve as a useful wake-up call.
 While the specific allegations about each of these companies are quite different and the fate of these lawsuits remains uncertain, there is no doubt that all health plan sponsors can benefit from auditing their plan administration practices for fiduciary compliance.